Visa DS Interview Review|Basic + Intense Thinking Challenge!

 Visa's DS interview is not fancy, but it is "standard + solid".
 If you do not have a strong foundation in SQL, are not familiar with Pandas, and are not familiar with ML theory, then you will basically be overturned in one round.

-Programhelp Assisting this student to stabilize the pace during the interview process, Voice Assist played a key role in SQL logic, open-ended question metrics definition, and Pandas chaining operations.
-It is not to replace you in doing the questions, but to pull you back when your thoughts are broken.
+Programhelp Assisting this student in steadying the pace during the interview process, the voice assist played a key role in SQL logic, open-ended question indicator The voice helper played a key role in SQL logic, open question metrics, and Pandas chaining operations.
+It's not about doing the questions instead of you, but about pulling you back when your thoughts break down.

 If you are also ready to rush to Visa, Stripe, Capital One and other DS positions, welcome to come to us for a systematic combing, we will help you to turn "know how to do the questions" into "be able to pass".